 Beware of bright light behind you, like a sunny window, that may create glare and wash out your face.
 But beware also of filming in low light, as it may look like you’re filming in a dungeon.

-The COVID era of social distancing has given TV viewers a peek into hundreds of people’s private spaces, from politicians to news personalities to late-night hosts to random experts interviewed by video from their homes.
+The COVID era of social distancing gave TV viewers a peek into hundreds of people’s private spaces — from politicians to news personalities to late-night hosts to random experts interviewed by video from their homes.

-As a viewer, you must admit that you can’t help checking out the backgrounds that all these people choose.
+As a viewer, you must admit that you couldn't help checking out the backgrounds that all these people chose.
 Wow, that guy has a big library — must be really smart.
 Hmm, that lady has some really cool sculptures on her bookshelf — must be really creative.